Posts Tagged ‘Informal Anarchist Federation – Mexico (FAI-M)’

 — Conspiracy of Cells of Fire (Jalisco); October 1, 2011

-Tags: Arson, Attack, Conspiracy of Cells of Fire, Gabriel Pombo da Silva, Informal Anarchist Federation - Mexico (FAI-M), Informal Anarchist Federation (FAI), International Solidarity, Luciano Pitronello Schuffeneger, Mexico, Mexico City, Tamara
+Tags: Arson, Attack, Conspiracy of Cells of Fire, Conspiracy of Cells of Fire - Mexico, Gabriel Pombo da Silva, Informal Anarchist Federation - Mexico (FAI-M), Informal Anarchist Federation (FAI), International Solidarity, Luciano Pitronello Schuffeneger, Mexico, Mexico City, Tamara

 Posted in Direct Action